Alibaba-NLP/MultilangStructureKD/README.md

 ### Requirements and Installation

 The project is based on PyTorch 1.1+ and Python 3.6+.
-We create the virtual environment based on [anaconda](https://www.anaconda.com/) (The requirements are directly extracted from my environment, therefore there exists some non-essential packages like TensorFlow, I will update the requirements in the future):
+We create the virtual environment based on [anaconda](https://www.anaconda.com/) (The requirements are directly extracted from my environment, therefore there exists some non-essential packages like TensorFlow, we will update the requirements in the future):

 ```
 conda create --name parser --file requirements2.txt